Pat Summerall: Personal life

-Summerall was married to Cheri Summerall.
-As of 2013, they had 3 children, including political consultant Susie Wiles, and 10 grandchildren.
+Summerall married his first wife, Katherine Jacobs (m.1955; div.
+1995) raising three children, with the oldest, Susan, becoming a Republican political consultant and the first female White House chief of staff for President Trump.
+He was married to Cherilyn Burns from 1996 until his death.
+He had 10 grandchildren.

 Summerall was a Christian.
 In his book, Summerall: On and Off the Air, he wrote about his faith and his recovery from alcoholism saying "My thirst for alcohol was replaced by a thirst for knowledge about faith and God.
 I began reading the Bible regularly at the Betty Ford treatment center, and it became a part of my daily life."

 Health issues

+Pat Summerall's life began with a critical malformation that would have otherwise prevented him from living the life that he is known for.
+Fortunately a doctor performed the life-changing surgery soon after birth.

 During the 1990 season, Summerall was hospitalized with a bleeding ulcer after vomiting on a plane during a flight after a Chicago Bears–Washington Redskins game, and was out for a considerable amount of time.
 While Verne Lundquist replaced Summerall on games with Madden, Jack Buck (who was at CBS during the time as the network's lead Major League Baseball announcer) was added as a regular NFL broadcaster to fill-in.

 In the spring of 2004, Summerall, a recovering alcoholic, underwent a liver transplant.
 Summerall at one point preached a sermon at Travis Avenue Baptist Church in Ft.
 Worth, Texas.

 In 2006, Pat Summerall underwent cataract surgery, and had an intraocular lens implanted.

 In January 2008, Summerall had a hip replacement surgery.
 On June 19, 2008, he was hospitalized for internal bleeding caused by a new medicine he was taking.

 In September 2018, James Acho filed a claim against the NFL for football-related dementia on behalf of Cheri Summerall, Summerall's widow.
 The lawsuit was settled a year later.